edenberger/android-wardialer/README.md

 An implemantion of Wardialing technique as described in [Wikipedia](wikipedia.org/wiki/War_dialing), written in native Android.

-Thanks to [Digitalwhisper](digitalwhisper.co.il) magazine for the quality information and for reminding me the name of this tecnique.
+Thanks to [Digitalwhisper](digitalwhisper.co.il) magazine for the quality information and for reminding me the name of this technique.

 [Playstore](https://play.google.com/store/apps/details?id=com.tiger.wardialer) - $1